giluis/meuralmetwork/README.md

-# meuralmetwork
+# meuralmetwork: A Neural Network in Typescript

-A toy neural network to help people learn more about the topic
+A neural network library to help people learn more about the inner workings of machine learning

-## Structure

-### src

-Contains the [src code](./src/README.md) in typescript.

----

-### build

-Contains the [compiled javascript code](./built).
-It is not a good pratice to commit this, but I figured it would help people understand the process of compilation to javascript better. idk
+Check the tests for examples of usage.